Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (i) In-house color copying at a rate not to exceed one dollar ($1.00) per page;

-(ii) Actual cost of outsourced color copies at a rate not to exceed $1.00 per page if supported by a receipt;
+(ii) Actual cost of outsourced color copies at a rate not to exceed one dollar ($1.00) per page if supported by a receipt;

-(iii) Prior approval of the court and the director is required if an attorney, expert, or investigator anticipates that total copying costs will exceed $500.
+(iii) Prior approval of the court and the director is required if an attorney, expert, or investigator anticipates that total copying costs will exceed five hundred dollars ($500).

-(I) Miscellaneous expenses such as postage, commercial delivery service having computer tracking capacity, film, or printing will be compensated at actual cost, not to exceed the fair and reasonable market value, if accompanied by a receipt.
-Prior approval of the court and the director is required if an attorney, expert, or investigator anticipates that total miscellaneous expenses will exceed $250.
+(H) Miscellaneous expenses.
+Miscellaneous expenses, excluding normal overhead expenses in 4(a)(2), which total less than five hundred dollars ($500) in the aggregate, and are permitted by policy as set by the director, will be compensated at actual cost, not to exceed the fair and reasonable market value, if accompanied by a receipt.
+Miscellaneous expenses include, but are not limited to, items such as postage, commercial delivery service, film, memory devices required for electronic discovery and medical records.
+Receipt for in-house postage may be waived as permitted by policy set by the director.
+Prior approval of the court and the director is required if an attorney, expert, or investigator anticipates that total miscellaneous expenses will exceed five hundred dollars ($500).

-(b) Expenses not listed in section 4(a), including travel outside the state, will be reimbursed only if prior authorization is obtained from the court in which the representation is rendered and prior approval is obtained from the director.
+(b) Prior Approval Required: Expenses not listed in section 4(a), such as expenses related to court reporter fees for recording, transcribing, copying and making appearances; and travel outside the state by appointed counsel, will be reimbursed only if prior authorization is obtained from the court in which the representation is rendered and prior approval is obtained from the director.

 (1) Authorization of expenses shall be sought by motion to the court.